chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ## General Notes

 1. If you do not have one already, generate an admin token for IAM v2.
-   (Neither The v1 command `chef-automate admin-token` nor any v1 admin tokens will work for v2.)
-   Use this, filling in a token name of your choice:
+   Run this command, filling in a token name of your choice:

    ```bash
    export TOKEN=`chef-automate iam token create <your-token-name-here> --admin`